orlandoaleman/objc_strings/README.md

 #### Output

 1. warnings for untranslated strings in *.m
-2. warnings for unused keys in Localization.strings
+2. warnings for unused keys in Localization.strings (except lines ending with //#ignore) )
 3. errors for keys defined twice or more in the same .strings file

 #### Typical usage